Skip to main content

 In this guide, you'll learn how to configure existing rules and add new rules to business events in your campaigns using the Flow Builder.

-Why Add Rules?
+Why Add Business Event Rules?

 Rules allow you to control how events are handled in a campaign.
 Specifically, they help you: